ptabasso2/springblog/README.md

 2023-02-19 12:49:12 [main] INFO  c.d.pej.front.SpringFrontApplication -   - Initial call
 ````

 The service is started and listens on port `8080`.
 And exposes an `/upstream` endpoint.
-We can quickly check that the communication takes place by issuing this curl command and hitting the `/upstream` exposed by `springfront`
+We can quickly check that the communication takes place by issuing this curl command to hit the `/upstream` endpoint exposed by `springfront`

 ````shell
 [root@pt-instance-6:~/springblog/springfront]$ curl localhost:8080/upstream